LevonTonyan/tf-lab/non_cloud_tasks/github/task_github.md

 - GitHub repository is created as expected (check GitHub WebUI)
 - `CODEOWNERS` file exists in the repository.
 - Push *.tf configuration files to git

 # Working with Terraform state

 **Mandatory**: Please do not proceed to TASKs 9-14 until your have finished previous tasks.

+When working with Terraform in a multiple teams environment, it is common for each team to have their own state file for the resources they are managing.
+This is because Terraform state is meant to be a shared resource, but it can be difficult to coordinate changes to the state file among multiple teams.
+Having separate state files for each team can help avoid conflicts and make it easier to manage changes to the infrastructure.

+Additionally, having separate state files can help with security and access control.
+Different teams may have different levels of access to different resources, and having separate state files can help ensure that each team only has access to the resources they need.

+In most cases, using separate state files for each team is recommended to help manage complexity and ensure that changes are made in a coordinated and controlled manner.

+For this lab, the first state file (`base` folder) belongs to the DevOps team, which manages the global GitHub organization settings, and the second state (`repos` folder) is managed by developers teams which usually work with repositories and their configurations.
+In the real environment, these state files may be more.

 ## TASK 9 - Move state to Postgres database